coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 Already, our script executes 10x faster, but we can improve it further.

 ### Spam
-For this test, output has no limitation on the items it can accept, however our input will only let the manager pull 128 items at a time.
+For this test, output has no limitation on the items it can accept, however, our input will only let the manager pull 128 items at a time.
 To bypass that limit, you simply need to repeat the input operation, you can do this as many times as you'd like, for demonstration the [itemPipeCheese.sfm](https://github.com/coolbot100s/Modded_MC_Programming/blob/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/SuperFactoryManager/itemPipeCheese.sfm) script repeats the operation 128 times.
 Naturally, the script will operate 128x faster, when combined with the redstone clock technique this setup executes 1280x faster than the original method.

 ### Server Impact
-In my testing, using a super fast redstone clock has broken the Factory Manager's built in profiler.
+In my testing, using a super fast redstone clock has broken the Factory Manager's built-in profiler.
 However, testing with Observable indicates that, when idle, this method is 50-60 times more impactful on the server than the original script, or barely any more performant than vanilla.
 When active, ~100x the impact making it at least double the server cost of just using a Hopper Minecart.
-This does not account for the impact of the redstone clock, which will vary greatly depending on your implimentation, generally speaking the RFTU Timer is very performant and has a negligable impact.
+This does not account for the impact of the redstone clock, which will vary greatly depending on your implementation, generally speaking, the RFTU Timer is very performant and has a negligible impact.

 ### Takeaways
-Because of the massive performance impact, the lack of readability, extra setup requirements, and the possibility behaviour around spamming is modified in future updates I will generally avoid using these in testing or in any provided demonstration scripts.
+Because of the massive performance impact, the lack of readability, extra setup requirements, and the possibility behavior around spamming is modified in future updates I will generally avoid using these in testing or any provided demonstration scripts.
-However, the one exception is power draw, for any complex systems which require the distrobution of power, it may be neccessary to impliment a bit of spamming for the manager to be able to carry power, this will depend heavily on what mods, even which specific blocks are being interfaced with.
+However, the one exception is power draw, for any complex systems that require the distribution of power, it may be necessary to implement a bit of spamming for the manager to be able to carry power, this will depend heavily on what mods, even which specific blocks are being interfaced with.

 ## RFTools Control
 RFtools Control has a special quirk to keep in mind when it comes to item transportation.
-The processor cannot transfer items directly from one inventory to another, rather, it will import the items to it's own internal inventory, and then export items from the internal slot to an external inventory.
+The processor cannot transfer items directly from one inventory to another, rather, it will import the items to its internal inventory, and then export items from the internal slot to an external inventory.
-This at first sounds inneficient but as we'll see, RFTC is quite powerful.
+This at first sounds inefficient but as we'll see, RFTC is quite powerful.

 ### Construction & Setup
-There's a few more steps involved in setting up RFTC, place the processor between the input and output, and for the deomstration script, add a button on the front.
+There are a few more steps involved in setting up RFTC, place the processor between the input and output, and for the demonstration script, add a button on the front.
 This is optional as we'll be using it to activate the program, but you could instead trigger it with a signal like the HelloWorld program.
 Once you've created the program in a Programmer put it in the slot and insert a CPU.
 Next, press the button above the program slot the itemPipe program is inside, this will let you allocate item and memory slots for the program.
 Allocate one item slot, this will now have the label 0, indicating the index that the program will recognize the slot as.